stolostron/rhacm-docs/README.md

 ## Add new topic

-1. Create new Markdown file in the __pages_ folder.
+1. Create a new Markdown file in the __pages_ folder.
 2. Add the following template:
 ```
 ---